clugen/pyclugen/docs/docs/index.md

 # pyclugen

-**pyclugen** is Python package for generating multidimensional clusters.
+**pyclugen** is a Python package for generating multidimensional clusters.
 Each cluster is supported by a line segment, the position, orientation and length of which guide where the respective points are placed.
 The [`clugen()`][pyclugen.main.clugen] function is provided for this purpose, as well